arcanemachine/hetzner-dns-tools/README.md

 ```

-To return just the zone's ID by using the zone's domain name:
+To return just the zone ID by using the zone's domain name:

 ```
 from zone_get import zone_get